 In some circumstances, a person filing for Chapter 7 bankruptcy may have to liquidate some assets in order to repay creditors.
 Fortunately, a person can use exemptions set up by the government to protect important assets.
 However, in some instances, one exemption may not be enough to help a person save his or her home or another expensive asset, and a bankruptcy filer will need to use multiple exemptions.

-To discuss your exemption options further with an experienced attorney, contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC, at (205) 324-4000 today.
+To discuss your exemption options further with an experienced attorney, contact the Birmingham bankruptcy lawyers of [firm-name], at [phone-number] today.

 An important feature provided by federal and state governments is the ability to overlap exemptions in necessary situations.
 Often, a bankruptcy exemption will not fully cover a piece of property, leaving that property at the mercy of the court and the debtor’s creditors.

 However, a debtor may be able to use multiple exemptions on a single piece of property to protect their holdings.
 The following reminders are important for debtors thinking about using exemptions: